adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 Why should we *not* do this?

 - Deref coercions can already be confusing and unexpected. `Deref` becomes more powerful and significant if it allows method calls.
-- If a smart pointer type `P` implements `Deref<Target=T>`, it may well be used to allow method calls on `T` using `fn m(self: P<T>)` and similar.
-This effectively constrains the subsequent implementation of `P`, because any new methods added to `P` are a compatibility break - more details in the [Method Shadowing section, below](#method-shadowing).
 - Custom smart pointers are a niche use case (but they're very important for cross-language interoperability.)

 ## Method shadowing
 [method-shadowing]: #method-shadowing

-Currently for a smart pointer `P`, a method call `p.m()` can only possibly call a method on that smart pointer type itself - `P::m`.
+For a smart pointer `P<T>`, a method call `p.m()` might call a method on the smart pointer type itself (`P::m`), or, if the smart pointer implements `Deref<Target=T>`, it might already call `T::m`.
+This already gives the possibility that `T::m` would be shadowed by `P::m`.

-With arbitrary self types, and assuming `P: Receiver<Target=T>`, it's possible that the method call could be `P::m` or `T::m`.

-It's assumed that smart pointers can't usually predict the possible types to which they refer (`T`) and so the creator of `P` cannot know in advance what `T` methods may exist.

-This effectively means that adding extra methods to `P` is a possible compatibility break, because `P` might shadow methods already in `T`.

-Fortunately, the Rust standard library smart pointer types were already designed with this in mind - `Box`, `Pin`, `Rc` and `Arc` already heavily use associated functions rather than methods.
-The same approach should be taken by custom smart pointers.
-But this does mean that it's difficult to adopt "arbitrary self types" for existing smart pointer types unless they were designed with this in mind.
+Current Rust standard library smart pointers are designed with this shadowing behavior in mind:

+* `Box`, `Pin`, `Rc` and `Arc` already heavily use associated functions rather than methods
+* Where they use methods, it's often with the intention of shadowing a method in the inner type (e.g. `Arc::clone`)

+These method shadowing risks are effectively the same for `Deref` and `Receiver`.
+This RFC does not make things worse (it just adds additional flexibility to the `self` parameter type for `T::m`).
+However it does mean that the `Receiver` trait cannot be added to additional smart pointer types which were not designed with these concerns in mind.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives